stimulsoft/Samples-Reports.WEB-for-ASP.NET-Angular/Sending a Report by Email/README.md

-#04.
-Send Report by Email
+# Sending a Report by Email

 This example illustrates how to send exported reports by Email using the viewer